-Kuchipudi saw a decline aound late 17th century and during colonial period.
+Kuchipudi saw a decline around the late 17th century and during the colonial period.
 Most of the dance form declined during colonial rule.
-However during the beginning of 20th century with great efforts from Vedanta Lakishminarayana Sashtri, Vempati Venkatanarayana Sastri and Chinta Venkataramyya Kuchipudi saw a revival.
-The three encouraged people to learn Kuchipudi and also encouraged Indian women to perform solo dance of Kuchipudi.
+However, during the beginning of 20th century with great efforts from Vedantam Lakshmi Narayana Shastri, Vempati Venkatanarayana Sastri and Chinta Venkataramyya Kuchipudi saw a revival.
+The three encouraged people to learn Kuchipudi and also encouraged Indian women to perform solo dances of Kuchipudi.

 The dance starts with a prayer and is usually performed during evenings.
-The postures of Kuchipudi and Bharatanatyam are quiet similar such as the half setting position called as Aardhamandali.
-But however there is subtle difference between the two dances.
+The postures of Kuchipudi and Bharatanatyam are quite similar such as the half setting position called Aardhamandali.
+But however, there is a subtle difference between the two dances.
 The conductor of the performance introduces each character of the play and remains for the whole of the play by entertaining the crowd.

 Even kuchipudi follow three performance categories like Nritta, Nritya and Natyam.
 Nritta is a pure dance form where importance is given on form, speed and pattern.
-Nritya is slower body movements and expressions that try to keep audience engrossed in the dance and the theme of the dance.
+Nritya is slower body movements and expressions that try to keep the audience engrossed in the dance and the theme of the dance.
 It is the most important part of the play.
 The performer uses hand mudras and facial expressions to communicate the story to the audience.

-Natyam is the group performance but can also be a solo performance.
-Ones the prayer is done and the actors are introduced on the stage Nritta performance starts, later comes the Nritya which is the most important part of the dance.
+Natyam is a group performance but can also be a solo performance.
+Once the prayer is done and the actors are introduced on the stage Nritta performance starts, later comes the Nritya which is the most important part of the dance.
 Nritta includes darus, Jattiswaram, tilanas, tirmanas.
 While nritya includes padams, varnams, slokas and shabdams.